serai-dex/serai/docs/cryptography/FROST.md

 process, the offset is explicitly transcripted.
 Then, the offset is divided by `p`, the amount of participating signers, and each signer adds it to their post-interpolation key share.

+# Caching

+modular-frost supports caching a preprocess.
+This is done by having all preprocesses use a seeded RNG.
+Accordingly, the entire preprocess can be derived from the RNG seed, making the cache just the seed.

+Reusing preprocesses would enable a third-party to recover your private key share.
+Accordingly, you MUST not reuse preprocesses.
+Third-party knowledge of your preprocess would also enable their recovery of your private key share.
+Accordingly, you MUST treat cached preprocesses with the same security as your private key share.

+Since a reused seed will lead to a reused preprocess, seeded RNGs are generally frowned upon when doing multisignature operations.
+This isn't an issue as each new preprocess obtains a fresh seed from the specified RNG.
+Assuming the provided RNG isn't generating the same seed multiple times, the only way for this seeded RNG to fail is if a preprocess is loaded multiple times, which was already a failure point.